andre-tm-hui/Sostenahto/README.md

 - Layering - select however many layers you want to stack sustained notes and chords.
 - Compatible with any Keyboard-emulating foot-switch/pedal - control the sustain with your feet, as you would an FX pedal.
 - ***INCONSISTENT*** Works with trills and vibrato
+- Force Period - Uses a phase vocoder to stretch recorded samples to the set period.
+Wait less time before pressing the pedal.
+  - Not compatible with trills and vibrato

 ### Recommended Usage:
 - Best used as a live tool, whether for a live performance or recording